reagent-project/reagent/doc/UsingSquareBracketsInsteadOfParens.md

 ## Next Step

 We've now seen how we can use functions and `[]` to create Components.
-In the [[next tutorial|When Do components update?]], we'll understand how and when these Components update.
+In the [next tutorial](WhenDoComponentsUpdate.md), we'll understand how and when these Components update.